uhop/dcl-site/source/2.x/docs/debug_js/log/index.md

 ---
 layout: page
-title: "dclDebug.log()"
+title: "dcl.log()"
-date: 2012-07-29 00:12
+date: 2017-06-09 00:12
 comments: false
 sharing: true
 footer: true
 ---

+*Version 2.x*

 The main method of this module logs on console debugging details about an object.
 Provided details includes an ordered list of dependencies, super calls, and both class-level and object-level AOP advises.

 ## Description

 Working with non-trivial inheritance chains can be puzzling.
-While the C3 MRO algorithm used by `dcl` takes care of duplicates and ordering of mixins, in some cases programmer needs to know exact details of such linearization.
+While the C3 MRO algorithm used by `dcl` takes care of duplicates and ordering of mixins, in some cases programmer needs to know the exact details of such linearization.

-Even more puzzling can be ordering of call chains, and/or advices both static and dynamic.
+Even more puzzling can be ordering of call chains and/or advices, both static and dynamic.

-`dclDebug.log()` provides both types of information, and inspects what constructor was used to create an object.
+`dcl.log()` provides both types of information, and inspects what constructor was used to create an object.

 ## Examples

-{% codeblock dclDebug.log() lang:js %}
+{% codeblock dcl.log() lang:js %}
-var dcl      = require("dcl"),
+var dcl    = require("dcl/debug"),
-	advise   = require("dcl/advise"),
+	advise   = require("dcl/advise");
-	dclDebug = require("dcl/debug");

 // A defines an "after" advise var A = dcl(null, {
   declaredClass: "A",
-  sleep: dcl.after(function(){
+  sleep: dcl.after(function () {
     console.log("*zzzzzzzzzzzzz*");
   })
 });